48 COVID-19 vaccine clinics to open across Interior Health - BC Local News

 “The list you see today will be adjusted according to need,” said Karen Bloemink, IH’s vice president of pandemic response, during a press conference on Sunday (March 7).

+In Salmon Arm, the clinic will be located at the Salmon Arm Recreation Centre seven days a week.

+In Chase, there will be a clinic at the Chase Community Hall three days per week.

-To prepare for anticipated high call volumes, IH will adhere to these guidelines strictly and asks people to stick to the outlined schedule.
+To prepare for anticipated high call volumes, IH is asking people to stick to the outlined schedule to prevent a system overload.
 The health authority reassured there will be enough supply for all who want to be vaccinated.

 “We would like to assure everyone that they will not miss their chance to get a vaccine if they want to get a vaccine,” said Bloemink.